Georgia Bulldogs

 The Georgia Bulldogs are the intercollegiate athletic teams that represent the University of Georgia.
 The Bulldogs compete in NCAA Division I and are members of the Southeastern Conference (SEC).
 The official mascot is an English Bulldog named Uga, (derived from an abbreviation of the University of Georgia), while the costumed character version of Uga is Hairy Dawg.
 Most of the school's athletic teams are known as the Bulldogs, with the exception of the women's basketball team, known as the "Lady Bulldogs", the women's gymnastics team, known as the "GymDogs", and the team also being referred to as "The Dawgs".

 The university sponsors twenty-one sports – baseball, men's and women's basketball, men's and women's cross country, women's equestrian, football, men's and women's golf, women's gymnastics, women's soccer, softball, men's and women's swimming and diving, men's and women's tennis, men's and women's track, and women's volleyball.
-Those 21 teams have won a combined 52 national championships (including 33 NCAA championships) and 173 Southeastern Conference championships (plus 264 individual national championships through the end of the 2013–14 school year).
+Those 21 teams have won a combined 55 national championships (including 35 NCAA championships) and 186 Southeastern Conference championships (plus 264 individual national championships through the end of the 2013–14 school year).
 University students have also won 56 Olympic medals.

 In 2006, the Bulldogs recorded the highest profit margin of any athletic program in the country (according to the EADA report), pulling in $23.9 million.

 Nickname and mascot

-The first mention of "Bulldogs" in association with Georgia athletics occurred on November 28, 1901, at the Georgia-Auburn football game played in Atlanta.
+The first mention of "Bulldogs" in association with Georgia athletics occurred on November 28, 1901, at the GeorgiaAuburn football game played in Atlanta.
 The Georgia fans "had a badge saying 'Eat'em Georgia' and a picture of a bulldog tearing a piece of cloth".

 Uga VI the official live mascot of the Georgia Bulldogs from 1999 to 2008.

 However, it was not until 1920 that the nickname "Bulldog" was used to describe the athletic teams at the University of Georgia.
-Traditionally, the choice of a Bulldog as the UGA mascot was attributed to the alma mater of its founders and first president, who graduated from Yale University.
-On November 3, 1920, Morgan Blake, a sportswriter for the Atlanta Journal wrote a story about school nicknames for football teams and proposed:
+Traditionally, the choice of a bulldog as the UGA mascot was attributed to the alma mater of its founders and first president, who graduated from Yale University.
+On November 3, 1920, Morgan Blake, a sportswriter for the Atlanta Journal, wrote a story about school nicknames for football teams and proposed:

-"The Georgia Bulldogs would sound good because there is a certain dignity about a bulldog, as well as ferocity."
+The Georgia Bulldogs would sound good because there is a certain dignity about a bulldog, as well as ferocity.

 Shortly thereafter, another news story appeared in the Atlanta Constitution in which the name "Bulldogs" was used several times to describe the Georgia football team, and the nickname has been used ever since then.